 - Internet matters for support for parents and carers to keep their children safe online - Net-aware for support for parents and careers from the NSPCC - Parent info for support for parents and carers to keep their children safe online - Thinkuknow for advice from the National Crime Agency to stay safe online - UK Safer Internet Centre advice for parents and carers If parents have any safeguarding concerns that need discussing, they can contact us directly

 6. Monitoring arrangements

-This policy will be reviewed as and when updates to home learning are provided by the government by M. Piper (Deputy Head).
-At every review, it will be approved by N. Dunn (Headteacher).
+This policy will be reviewed biennial.
+At every review, it will be approved by the Governing Body.

 7. Links with other policies

 This policy is linked to our: